 Pat first joined MetroLacrosse as a 6th grader in 2001 in Roxbury.
 He participated in MetroLacrosse through high school and served as a team captain sophomore, junior, and senior year.
-He attended the University of Massachusetts-Amherst where he earned his BA in business management and stayed involved with Metro by coaching at its overnight camps during summer breaks.
+He attended the University of Massachusetts-Amherst where he earned his BA in business management and stayed involved with Metro by coaching at our overnight camps during summer break.
 While at Umass he was the captain of the club lacrosse team (NCLL, D-1) and led the Minutemen to a top 15 ranking in 2012.
-After graduation in 2013 Pat joined MetroLacrosse full-time as an Assistant Program Manager and has since evolved into his current role as Program Director.
+After graduating in 2013 Pat joined MetroLacrosse full-time as an Assistant Program Manager and has since evolved into his current role as our Program Director.
 In addition to managing year round programming Pat also coaches Metro youth teams in Dorchester and Chelsea and competes in men’s leagues around Boston.

-Rodrigo Henriques, Senior Program Manager; email@example.com
+Rodrigo Henriques, High School Program Director; email@example.com

 Rod’s first encounter with MetroLacrosse was as a participant for the East Boston Flyers in the spring of 2003.
 He participated year round until moving onto varsity lacrosse at Saugus High School.
 After earning 1st team all-conference (2009) and Eastern Mass all-star honors (2009) he moved onto his collegiate career at Anna Maria College where he was nationally ranked in the faceoff circle and went on to set numerous school records.
 He graduated from Anna Maria in the spring of 2014 with a Bachelors in Sport Management.

-Kendell Johnson, Marketing & Partnership Development Manager; email@example.com
+Kendell Johnson, Development Manager; email@example.com

 Kendell Johnson joined the team in early 2016.
 He is a Business Marketing graduate from Morehouse College in Atlanta, GA.
 Prior to joining Metro, Kendell gained experience in Sport and Entertainment Marketing serving time at the Charlotte Hornets, Atlanta Hawks & Philips Arena, and Turner Broadcasting Systems.
 Coming from a diverse and competitive industry, he is looking forward to assisting in the growth and development of the organization and helping it reach a larger scope.